-The decision to have a baby is a special time for couples as it opens up to various possibilities and a mutual agreement to embark on a new adventure as a family.
+The decision to have a baby is a special time for couples as it opens up various possibilities and a mutual agreement to embark on a new adventure as a family.
 Thoughts of holding a little one’s tiny hand, listening to their coos and having their baby-soft skin snuggling against a new mother’s bosom spring to mind when the topic of having a first child is brought up.
-But to many couples’ surprise, getting pregnant takes more planning than they anticipated and, more specifically, is highly dependent on having intercourse at the right time of a woman’s ovulation cycle.
+But to many couples’ surprise, getting pregnant takes more planning than anticipated and, more specifically, depends on having intercourse at the right time of a woman’s ovulation cycle.

-To assist couples who are trying to conceive, this article will focus on the basics of getting pregnant, which is the fertilisation of a male’s sperm and a woman’s egg.
+To assist couples trying to conceive, this article will focus on getting pregnant: fertilising a male’s sperm and a woman’s egg.
 The tricky thing about conceiving is finding the perfect time for intercourse because, unlike males, women under normal circumstances only release an egg during each cycle with a short lifespan of 24 hours.
-The Fertility Society of Australia outlined that the fertility window is defined as 5 days leading up to ovulation, taking into account the lifespan of the sperm (5 days) and the egg (24 hours).
-Therefore, couples who are trying to conceive should have sex within this fertility window to significantly increase their chances of having a child.
+The Fertility Society of Australia outlined that the fertility window is defined as five days leading up to ovulation, considering the lifespan of the sperm (5 days) and the egg (24 hours).
+Therefore, couples trying to conceive should have sex within this fertility window to significantly increase their chances of having a child.

 Predicting Your Ovulation

-Now that you are aware of the increased likelihood of conceiving a child by having well-timed intercourse around your ovulation, the next two reasonable questions to ask is, “when do you ovulate & How do I know when I ovulate?”.
-According to the American Pregnancy Association, there are 3 parameters that women can track at the comfort of their homes to predict ovulation.
+Now that you know the increased likelihood of conceiving a child by having well-timed intercourse around your ovulation, the next two reasonable questions to ask are, “When do I ovulate & How do I know when I ovulate?”
+There are three parameters that women can track in the comfort of their homes to predict ovulation.
 The ovulation signs are listed as follows:

 Predict ovulation with your Basal Body Temperature

-Basal body temperature (BBT), to put simply, is your body temperature at rest.
-A woman’s BBT fluctuates throughout her menstrual cycle, most markedly during the rise of progesterone which is released after ovulation occurs.
+To put it simply, basal body temperature (BBT) is your body temperature at rest.
+A woman’s BBT fluctuates throughout her menstrual cycle, most markedly during the rise of progesterone, which is released after ovulation occurs.
 This is the spike in temperature that a BBT tracking method uses to predict ovulation.
 However, it should be noted that the rise in BBT is not as remarkable as expected.
 Before ovulation, a woman’s BBT can average between 36.1-36.4 degrees Celcius but may increase to 36.4-37 degrees Celsius after ovulation.
 The rise of BBT may persist until your next menstrual period, but a persistent BBT rise with the absence of a menstrual period may raise the suspicion that a pregnancy has occurred.

 Women who use this method to track ovulation are advised to take a waking body temperature at around the same time daily by using ovulation thermometers which are designed to measure BBT, and later plotting the data on a BBT chart or graph to visualise the pattern of BBT throughout a menstrual cycle.
 A good BBT thermometer has high sensitivity and efficacy at detecting even a slight change in temperature with up to 2 decimal points.